Loading...

 Improper Right or Left Turn on Green Light Can Result in Camera Ticket

-Although there has been talk in California about allowing traffic camera enforcement to be used for speeding, it is not yet allowed.
+Although there has been talking in California about allowing traffic camera enforcement to be used for speeding, it is not yet allowed.
 What is allowed is red light camera enforcement of course, but also the automated enforcement of certain turns made at an intersection.

-The California Vehicle Code section (40518) authorizing the use of a mailed notice to appear does include violations of 22101 recorded by an automated enforcement system and California Vehicle Code section 22101 does cover violations such as right or left hand turns that are prohibited by signs, disobeying traffic control devices, and other turning movements regulated by signs or marked traffic lanes.
+The California Vehicle Code section (40518) authorizing the use of a mailed notice to appear does include violations of 22101 recorded by an automated enforcement system and California Vehicle Code section 22101 does cover violations such as right or left-hand turns that are prohibited by signs, disobeying traffic control devices, and other turning movements regulated by signs or marked traffic lanes.

 That’s right, you enter the intersection legally on a green light, but you might be making an illegal or improper turn.
-For that you could still get a surprise ticket mailed to you with a picture of you making that turn and for that you may get a hefty fine.
+For that, you could still get a surprise ticket mailed to you with a picture of you making that turn and for that, you may get a hefty fine.

 Orange has signed a partnership with Wikango to allow give Orange Maps users speed camera alerts in real time.
 Wikango is the European leader of warning radar applications and devices.
 Wireless carrier Orange of France has teamed up to offer alerts in real-time on Orange GPS Navigation Maps.
 The alert service with mobile radar Wikango is available to all Mobile Orange customers for 5€ / month .
 The application is preinstalled on most mobile GPS Orange Box, and is available for download on Store applications (App Store, App Shop Orange Market) or directly gps.orange.fr.
 Read more on the press release here.
 Wikango competes with Coyote Systems of UK who is the other larger provider of data in Europe.